Stats

 - Create a virtual machine.

-- Open terminal and run the folowing command to copy some files to the desktop: \
+- Open terminal and run the following command to copy some files to the desktop: \

-- Snapshot your VM, cause you'll need it
+- Snapshot your VM, because you'll want it

 - Run the command